Learn About Brain Injury

 A traumatic brain injury (TBI) is defined as a blow or jolt to the head or a penetrating head injury that disrupts the function of the brain.
 Not all blows or jolts to the head result in a TBI.

-A non-traumatic brain Injury can be the result of an illness, oxygen deprivation, metabolic disorders, aneurysms, cardiac arrest, near-drowning experience, etc. In short, it includes injuries to the brain that are not caused by an external physical force to the head.
-Other nonviolent circumstances like tumors and lead poisoning can also injure the brain.
+A non-traumatic brain injury can be the result of an illness, oxygen deprivation, metabolic disorders, aneurysms, cardiac arrest, near-drowning experience, etc. In short, it includes injuries to the brain that are not caused by an external physical force to the head.
+Other nonviolent circumstances, such as tumors and lead poisoning, can also injure the brain.

-Even though the effects of a non-traumatic brain Injury are comparable to those affiliated with a traumatic brain injury (TBI), there are some dramatic differences.
-Previously mentioned and most important, they do not feature any outer blow to the head.
+Although the effects of a non-traumatic brain Injury are comparable to those associated with a traumatic brain injury, there are some key differences, namely that they are not caused by an impact to the head.
 Non-traumatic brain injury also has a direct impact on cells throughout the brain.
-Because it attacks the cellular structure, a non-traumatic brain Injury has the ability to spread to all areas of the brain as opposed to TBI, which only affects concentrated areas.
+Because it attacks the cellular structure, a non-traumatic brain injury has the ability to spread to all areas of the brain, while TBI only affects concentrated areas.